 - Next, we apply coatings.
 We apply it and let it penetrate for a minimum of 24 hours before we wipe off the excess.
 We coat all the sides as recommended.
 This helps reduce moisture intake and cupping.

-We stock Exo-Shield which is specially formulated for tropical hardwoods.
+We stock a variety of coatings specially formulated for tropical hardwoods.
 However, we can apply just about any oil you specify.
-Another go-to is Arborcoat by Ben Moore.
 You can learn more about how to choose the right stain for your deck HERE.

 Click on the images below to find out more.